Louis-shuo-wang/Louis-shuo-wang.github.io/index.md

 # surwing-biomath.github.io
 ### Welcome to my homepage!
-Hello, I'm Shuo Wang, a first-year Ph.D. student from the Department of Mathematics of City University of Hong Kong form Sep.
-2023, under the supervision of Wing Cheong LO.
+Hello, I'm Shuo Wang, a first-year Ph.D. student from the Department of Mathematics of City University of Hong Kong from Sep.
+2023, under the supervision of [Wing Cheong LO](https://www.cityu.edu.hk/stfprofile/wingclo.htm).
 My research interest lies in Mathematical biology.
 My email is swang666-c@my.cityu.edu.hk or surwing912@gmail.com, and my workstation is in Room 1392 of Fong Yun-Wah Building.
 Please contact me if you find any mistakes in my notes, and comments are welcome.
 Thanks in advance for your attention.